RajeshKrSahoo/vaccine-Slot-Notifier/README.md

-# vaccineSlotChecker_CoWin
+# vaccineSlotNotifier

-This can find the slot availablity for Vaccination across nation which is need great effort!
+This can find the slot availablity for Vaccination across nation which is need great effort and notify you through Twitter!
 Instead of visiting coWin we can directly check through this script or else through muxtrap.pythonanywhere.com where i have added this field, it takes data from there

-This alsio notifies you through Email and TWitter regarding the slots available: Page: Vax Track
+This also notifies you through Email and Twitter regarding the slots available: https://twitter.com/vax_track